 Glass ionomers are tooth-colored materials made from fine glass powders and acrylic acids.
 These are used in small fillings that do not have to withstand heavy pressure from chewing.
 Resin ionomers are made from glass with acrylic acids and acrylic resin.
 Both of these types of glass ionomers chemically bond to the mineral in the tooth.

-These require two or more visits and include inlays, onlays, porcelain and resin veneers, crowns, and bridges.
+These need two or more visits and include inlays, onlays, porcelain and resin veneers, crowns, and bridges.
 These are constructed with gold, base metal alloys, ceramics, porcelain fused to metal or specially formulated composites.
 At the first visit, a dentist will prepare the tooth and make an impression of the area that will be restored.
 At the second visit, the dentist will cement the new restoration into the prepared area.
-Some offices use newer technologies called CAD/CAM (computer-aided design/computer-aided manufacturing) that allows them to produce the indirect restoration in the office and deliver it at the same appointment, saving the patient a return visit.
+Some offices use newer technologies called CAD/CAM (computer-aided design/computer-aided manufacturing) that allows them to produce the indirect restoration in the office and deliver it at the same appointment.
+This saves the patient a return visit.

 For an indirect restoration, a dentist may use an all-porcelain, or ceramic, material.
 This material looks like natural tooth enamel in color and translucency.
 Another type of indirect restoration may use porcelain that is fused to metal, which provides additional strength.
 Gold alloys are used often for crowns, foundations for porcelain fused to metal crowns or inlays and onlays.
 Inlays and onlays can also be made from ceramic or composite resin materials.
 Less expensive metal alloys may be used as alternatives to gold for all-metal crowns and porcelain fused to metal crowns.
 Indirect composites are similar to those used for fillings and are tooth-colored, but they are not as strong or wear resistant as ceramic or metal restorations.